 How to Apply for the Service and Action House

 To access the applications for the Service and Action House, please log in to MYLMU.
-Select "Campus Life" from the top right to access "student housing online services" option from the drop down menu.
-Select the housing portal and apply through the 2021-2022 housing application.
-Applicants must apply by May 5th for consideration.
+Select "Campus Life" from the top right to access "Student Housing Portal" option from the drop down menu.
+Select On-Campus Housing application and apply through the 2022-2023 housing application.

 "Living in the house has helped me see that the intersections of community, simple living, social justice, and spirituality take on a different meaning and role for every individual." - Emily Simso

 "Living in the CSA house has given me the chance to meet and live in community with others who are passionate about service and whom I did not know prior to my year in the house.
 Learning about my housemates service projects and interests has been wonderful." - Cora Whalen

 "Its an honorable position to live in the CSA house, because not only do I get to experience communal living, but also I become involved in other people's lives, which is the most important part in my opinion." - Jonah Martin

 "The most important takeaway from living in the house is the value of living selflessly.
 You get to understand that not only through learning to share and respect a physical space with six other people but also through the service that you do.
 This experience reinforces the importance of recognizing things, events, and issues beyond our own selves." - Allen Sison